Orly

 Understanding the Orly → Disneyland Paris Route

-Orly sits south of Paris; Disneyland Paris sits east, out in Marne-la-Vallée.
-Neither of those points is anywhere near the other, which is exactly why this route by road skips central Paris entirely.
-Drivers head out on the A86 ring road before joining the A4 motorway, which runs more or less straight to the Marne-la-Vallée exits — you'll pass the sprawl of eastern suburban Paris rather than any postcard scenery, though the Château de Vincennes area is visible off to the north if you know where to look.
+Orly is south of Paris, while Disneyland Paris is in Marne-la-Vallée to the east.
+The two places are not near one another, so this route avoids central Paris.
+Drivers leave on the A86 ring road and then take the A4 motorway, which goes more or less directly to the exits leading into Marne-la-Vallée—although you will pass through the extensive area of eastern suburban Paris rather than seeing any picturesque views, the Château de Vincennes area can be seen to the north if you know where to look.

-There's no single direct train from Orly to Disneyland Paris.
-The most practical rail route now uses Metro Line 14, extended to reach Orly in 2024, which runs you into central Paris to Châtelet, where you switch onto the RER A for a direct run out to Marne-la-Vallée–Chessy — the station built right into the resort.
-It works, but it's a route through the city, not around it, and that's the trade-off versus driving.
+There is no direct train service from Orly to Disneyland Paris; the most feasible rail route currently involves Metro Line 14, which has been extended to include Orly since 2024, taking you into central Paris to Châtelet, where you then transfer to the RER A for a direct journey to Marne-la-Vallée–Chessy—the station that has been built directly into the resort.
+This option works, but it takes you through the city rather than around it, and that is the trade-off compared with taking your car.

 Your Transfer Options, One by One

-Price and comfort move in opposite directions here — the faster and easier an option is, the more it costs per person, with one notable exception for groups.
-Here's the honest rundown, roughly in order of how often people actually use each one on this route.
+Here comfort and price go in opposite directions: the quicker and easier an option is, the more it costs per person, except in the case of groups.
+The following is an honest summary, roughly in the order people actually use each one on this route.

 Private Transfer

-Verdict: the option most families end up wishing they'd booked first.
+Verdict: the one that most families end up wishing they had booked first.

 Private Transfer

-A pre-booked private car or minivan collects you at arrivals — with Top Paris Transfer, that means a driver waiting with your name at the gate, not a shuttle desk you have to hunt down.
-You're driven straight out via the A86 and A4, door to door, with no stops for other passengers.
+A private car or minivan booked in advance comes to collect you at the arrival gate—with Top Paris Transfer, that means a driver will be waiting for you at the gate, not a shuttle desk you have to look for.
+You will be taken directly out of the airport via the A86 and A4 roads, door to door, with no stops made for other passengers.

-Pros: fixed price agreed before you land, no shared stops, works for any arrival time including red-eye flights.
+Pros: The price is agreed upon before you arrive, there are no shared stops, and it works for any time of arrival including red-eye flights.

 Taxi